Backstage with Ron Onesti: Accordions, Watermelons and Comedy Icons

 But I agreed to do it anyway.
 After all, he WAS a legend!

-He was ever-recognizable with his stringy, long hair, cab-driver hat and signature moustache.
+He was ever-recognizable with his stringy, long black hair, cab-driver hat and signature moustache.
 When he first showed up at The Arcada, he came through the front doors of the theatre, rather than the backstage door.
-He was ever- excited to be there, saying hello to every one of my staff personally.
-He started setting up his merchandise, t-shirts mostly, in the hallway before even checking out the inside of the theatre.
-He actually autographed all the shirts before he went into the theatre.
+He was notably excited to be there, saying hello to every one of my staff personally.
+He started setting up his merchandise in our grand lobby, t-shirts mostly, before even checking out the inside of the theatre.
+He actually autographed all the T-shirts before he went into the theatre.

 We usually get a contract rider with backstage hospitality requests that include deli trays, a hot meal and some beer.
 His rider was a shopper’s nightmare!

 Six cans of whipped cream, cans of sweet corn, pickled beets, boxes of corn flakes and yes, watermelons, but the list went on and on.
 We had to cover the entire stage and its surroundings with roll upon roll of plastic, and that included the first four rows of the audience!